-The R7081-02 and R7081-02MOD PMTs have 10 dynode stages and are operated with a 181 nominal gain of 10^7 and high voltage ranging from approximately 1215 ± 83 V and 1309 ± 72 V, 182 respectively.
-A typical amplified single photoelectron generates a 5.2 ± 0.3 mV peak voltage after 183 digitization with a full width half maximum of 13 ± 1 ns.
-The PMTs operate with the anodes at 184 high voltage, so the signal is AC-coupled to the front-end amplifiers.
-There are two versions of AC 185 coupling in the detectors, referred to as the new and old toroids, both of which use custom-designed 186 wideband bifilar wound 1:1 toroidal transformers1.
-The locations of DOMs with the different 187 versions of AC-coupling are shown on the right side of Fig. 1.
-The DOMs with the old toroids 188 were designed with an impedance of 43 Ω , while the new toroids are 50 Ω [7].
-All HQE DOMs are 189 instrumented with the new toroids.
-190
+The R7081-02 and R7081-02MOD PMTs have 10 dynode stages and are operated with a 185 nominal gain of 10^7 and achieved with high voltages ranging from approximately 1215 ± 83 V and 186 1309 ± 72 V, respectively.
+A typical amplified single photoelectron generates a 5.2 ± 0.3 mV peak 187 voltage after digitization with a full width half maximum of 13 ± 1 ns.
+The PMTs operate with the 188 anodes at high voltage, so the signal is AC coupled to the amplifiers (front-end amplifiers).
+There 189 are two versions of AC coupling in the detectors, referred to as the new and old toroids, both of 190 which use custom-designed wideband bifilar wound 1:1 toroidal transformers1.
+The locations of 191 DOMs with the different versions of AC-coupling are shown on the right side of Fig. 1.
+The DOMs 192 with the old toroids were designed with an impedance of 43 Ω , while the new toroids are 50 Ω [9].
+193 All HQE DOMs are instrumented with the new toroids.
+194 the individual pulses divided by the load resistance defines the observed charge.
+It will often be expressed in units of PE, or photoelectrons, which further divides the measured charge by the charge of a single electron times the nominal gain.

 IceCube relies on two observables per DOM to reconstruct events: the total number of detected photons and their timing distribution.
 Both the timing and the number of photons are extracted from the digitized waveforms.
-This is accomplished by deconvolving the waveforms [8] into a series of scaled single photoelectron pulses (so-called pulse series), and the integral of the individual pulses (divided by the load resistance) defines the observed charge.
-It will often be expressed in units of PE, or photoelectrons, which further divides the measured charge by the charge of a single electron times the nominal gain.
+This is accomplished by deconvolving the digitized waveforms [10] into a series of scaled single photoelectron pulses (so-called pulse series), and the integral of